 There are many vocal harmonizer pedals out there – from more simple ones that just follow a certain key as you strum chords, to advanced ones that have complex effects.
 I’ve chosen the best of both worlds and created this list of the very best vocal harmonizer pedals to help you with your choice.

-My List of the Best Vocal Harmonizer Pedals
+6 Best Vocal Harmonizer Pedals for Added Depth

 Here are my top six picks for vocal harmonizer pedals that will do wonders for your vocals.